ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 ---

 Ktor uses [HOCON (Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md) format as external configuration file.
 In this file you can configure things like the port to listen to, or the [modules](/servers/application.html#modules) to be load.
 This format is similar to JSON, but it is optimized to be read and written by humans, and supports additional features like environment variable substitution.
+In this case, you configure the server engine to use with the `mainClassName` pointing to a particular `DevelopmentEngine`.

 Ktor also uses a set of lambdas with a typed DSL (Domain Specific Language) to configure the application, and to configure the server engine when using `embeddedServer`.